susanev/uw-stars-cse/143/weeks/week6/lecture-notes.md

 	* Even though the actual object has that behavior, if it is not included in the A class, then we can't call the method

 ##### Casting
+* A way to tell Java .. _Trust me, the object will be of this other type_; this delays the check until after compiling
 * We can in effect renegotiate our contract with Java and let it know that we expect the actual object to be of a different type than what the variable would indicate
 * `((B)x).behaviorOfB();` tells Java that you are substituting B-like behavior in place of the original contract
 * The cast does not affect anything other than this one specific method call; the variable isn't changed

 #### Errors
+* First compiler errors are considered, and then runtime errors

+##### Compiler Errors
-* First the compiler sees whether the method you are calling is included as part of the contract for the variable you are working with.
-If there is no cast, the compiler looks at the type of the variable.
-If there is a cast, it looks at the type you are casting to.
+* If the type involved does not include the method you are calling then you get a compiler error
+	* If there is no cast, the compiler looks at the type of the variable
+	* If there is a cast, it looks at the type you are casting to

+##### Runtime Errors
+* Only happen when casting is involved
-* If you pass the compiler error checking, there is still a potential error when there is a cast.
-You are claiming that the object will actually be of a different type.
-Java is willing to let you get past the compiler, but it will check to see if you told the truth when the program is actually run.
-If the actual object turns out not to be something that can fill the role you have described, then you get a different kind of error known as a runtime error.
+* If the actual object turns out to not be something that can fill the role as described, then you get a runtime error
-* First see if you pass the compiler.
-If there is no casting involved, the compiler looks at the type of the variable.
-If there is a cast, then the compiler uses that type instead.
-The compiler makes sure that the type involved (the role) includes the method you are calling.
-If not, you get a compiler error.
-* Next see if there is a possible runtime error.
-This happens only when a cast is involved.
-When you cast, you are saying to Java, "Trust me.
-The object will be of this other type."
-Java isn't a trusting language.
-By casting, you can delay the check, but the runtime system will make sure that your claim is true (that the object in question can fill the role that you are casting it into).
-If the cast is inappropriate for the actual object involved, then you get a runtime error (a ClassCastException).
-This is like my example of renegotiating the contract from a secretary to a legal secretary.
+* If the cast is inappropriate for the actual object involved, then you get a runtime error (a ClassCastException)

 #### Example